astronomer/docs/astro/runtime-release-notes.md

 - Resolved a bug where valid DAGs that worked in Airflow 2.8 and had outlet datasets with specific URIs stopped working depending on how the URI was formatted [(#39670)](https://github.com/apache/airflow/pull/39670)
 - Resolved an issue where the object storage XCOM backend did not serialize correctly, causing custom XCOM backends to sometimes fail [(#39313)](https://github.com/apache/airflow/pull/39313)

-For more information, see the [Apache Airflow release notes](https://airflow.apache.org/docs/apache-airflow/stable/release_notes.html#airflow-2-9-2-2024-06-10).
+For more information, see the [Apache Airflow® release notes](https://airflow.apache.org/docs/apache-airflow/stable/release_notes.html#airflow-2-9-2-2024-06-10).

 ### Additional improvements